keiji-imai/blog/content/rants/aot/index.md

 One of those experiences was a sushi restaurant in Japan.

-While on vacation, my family and I were looking for a place to eat lunch and casually decided to eat at a random sushi restaurant which had 4 stars on google maps.

-We sat at the bar in front of the chef and his assistant.
-The menu had two options, a $20 course and a $30 course.
-I chose the expensive one.
-The chef carefully made one piece of sushi at a time and handed it over the counter.
-He bragged about how good his sushi was as he worked so I didn't have high expectations.
+We had found a small sushi place that had four stars on google maps.
+We sat on the bar and the chef made each piece of sushi one at a time and handed them over the counter.

 {{< carousel images="images/sushi/*" aspectRatio="16-9" interval="2500">}}